Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Introduction

 Several statistical works have been proposed to combine output from simulators at different fidelity levels based on a well-known geostatistical method called \emph{cokriging} \citep[see Chapter 3 of][]{Cressie1993}.
-The idea to emulate multiple computer models is originated in \cite{Kennedy2000} using an autoregressive cokriging model.
+The idea to emulate multifidelity computer models is originated in \cite{Kennedy2000} using an autoregressive cokriging model - a cokriging model with an Markov assumption.
 The work in \cite{Kennedy2000} has been extended in several ways.
-For instance, \cite{Qian2008} propose a Bayesian hierarchical formulation. \cite{Gratiet2013} devises an efficient Bayesian approach to estimate model parameters. \cite{konomikaragiannisABTCK2019} introduce nonstationarity by partitioning the input space via a Bayesian tree structure. \cite{Ma2019} develops objective Bayesian analysis for an autoregressive cokriging model.
-All these works focus on univariate computer model output without addressing the high-dimensionality challenge in the storm surge application.
+For instance, \cite{Qian2008} propose a Bayesian hierarchical formulation. \cite{Gratiet2013} devises an efficient Bayesian approach to estimate model parameters. \cite{konomikaragiannisABTCK2019} introduce nonstationarity by partitioning the input space via a Bayesian tree structure. \cite{Ma2020OBayes} develops objective Bayesian analysis for an autoregressive cokriging model.
+A typical assumption in univariate autoregressive cokriging models is the hierarchically nested design, which is not always preferred as discussed in \cite{Qian2008}.
+All these works focus on univariate computer model output without addressing the high-dimensionality challenge and possibly non-nested design in the storm surge application.

-A particular assumption in univariate autoregressive cokriging models is the hierarchically nested design.
-This assumption also limits the application of autoregressive cokriging models to solve the storm surge application.
-In this paper, we develop a data-augmentation technique to allow for the possibility of non-nested design.
-We further propose a parallel partial cokriging emulator that can deal with high-dimensional output under non-nested design in the storm surge application.
-The inference is performed via an empirical Bayesian approach with the proposed data-augmentation technique.
-To estimate model parameters, we devise a Monte Carlo expectation-maximization (MCEM) algorithm.
-To make prediction, we devise a sequential prediction approach in which prediction at a higher fidelity level requires prediction to be made at a lower fidelity level.

-The proposed emulator explicitly introduces nonstationarity to model the mean parameters and variance parameters in Gaussian processes at each fidelity level and also allows fast computations in an empirical Bayesian framework.
-It provides a fast solution for synthesizing highly multivariate output from multiple computer models with substantial contributions to advance coastal flood hazard studies and storm surge forecasting.
+To address challenges due to high-dimensionality in the output space and non-nested design, we propose the parallel partial (PP) cokriging emulation methodology that can deal with high-dimensional output over a large spatial domain and non-nested design.
+In particular, the PP cokriging emulator is an extension of the PP kriging emulator \citep{Gu2016} on different levels of fidelity code with massive output.
+To allow non-nested design, we develop a data-augmentation technique for parameter estimation via Monte Carlo expectation-maximization (MCEM) algorithm.
+For prediction, we develop a sequential prediction approach in which prediction at a higher fidelity level requires prediction to be made at a lower fidelity level.
+The proposed PP cokriging emulator explicitly introduces nonstationarity through spatially-varying the mean parameters and variance parameters in Gaussian processes at each fidelity level and also allows fast computations in an empirical Bayesian framework.

 The remainder of the article is organized as follows.
 Section~\ref{sec: storm surge} introduces the storm surge application with two storm surge simulators.
 In Section~\ref{sec: model formulation}, we present the proposed methodology to handle high-dimensional output and non-nested design.
 In Section~\ref{sec: application}, an analysis of storm surge simulators is performed with the proposed methodology.
 Section~\ref{sec: Discussion} is concluded with discussions and possible extensions.